mgoberg/jims/README.md

    java -jar target/JIMS.jar
    ```

-2. Log in with mongoDB credentials - admin - root.
+2. Log in with MongoDB credentials - admin - root.
 3. Utilize the features provided in the application to manage your inventory efficiently.

 ## Contributing